Martin Trust Center for MIT Entrepreneurship

 The Martin Trust Center supports and cooperates closely with a wide array of related organizations at MIT, including the Deshpande Center for Technological Innovation, the Venture Mentoring Service, and the Legatum Center for Development and Entrepreneurship.
 It also supports a range of student activities including the MIT $100K Entrepreneurship Competition, the MIT Clean Energy Prize, the MIT Entrepreneurship Review, the MIT Venture Capital and Private Equity Club, the MIT Healthcare Club, the MIT Sloan Sales Club, MIT Sloan Entrepreneurs for International Development, and the MIT Energy Club.

-Bill Aulet is the managing director, Professor Fiona Murray is the faculty director, and Professor Edward B. Roberts is the founder and chair.
+Bill Aulet is the managing director, Professor Scott Stern is the faculty director, and Professor Edward B. Roberts is the founder and chair.
 The Martin Trust Center is also supported each semester by a group of entrepreneurs-in-residence who have founded high-impact innovation-based companies and organizations from scratch and provide advice to students with similar goals.

 For more information, contact the Martin Trust Center, Room E40-160, 617-253-8653, fax 617-253-8633.